docker-archive/classicswarm/docs/configure-tls.md

 | `node2`   | Act as a Swarm node.                           |
 | `client`  | Acts as a remote Docker Engine client          |

-Make sure that you have SSH access to all 5 servers and that they can communicate with each other using DNS name resolution.
+Make sure that you have SSH access to all five servers and that they can communicate with each other using DNS name resolution.
 In particular:

-- Open TCP port 2376 between the Swarm Manager and Swarm nodes
+- Open TCP port 2376 between the Swarm Manager and Swarm nodes.
-- Open TCP port 3376 between the Docker Engine client and the Swarm Manager
+- Open TCP port 3376 between the Docker Engine client and the Swarm Manager.

 You can choose different ports if these are already in use.
-This example assumes you use these ports though.
+This example assumes you use these ports, though.

 Each server must run an operating system compatible with Docker Engine.
 For simplicity, the steps that follow assume all servers are running Ubuntu 14.04